-On 1 January 2016, amaysim Australia Limited acquired 100% of the issued share capital of Vaya Pty Limited including all of its subsidiaries (Vaya group), a provider of low price mobile phone plans utilising the Optus 4G Plus Network.
-The acquisition has increased the Group's presence in Queensland and Vaya's 'price fighter' brand complements amaysim's 'Customer Champion' brand position.
+On 1 January 2016, amaysim Australia Limited acquired 100% of the issued share capital of Vaya Pty Ltd including all if its subsidiaries (Vaya group), a provider of low price mobile phone plans utilising the Optus 4G Plus Network.
+The acquisition has increased the group's presence in Queensland and Vaya's 'price fighter' brand complements amaysim's 'Customer Champion' brand position.